aws-samples/swift-chat/README.md

 **Usage Guide**

 1. Amazon Nova Sonic model is supported starting from v2.3.0.
-If you have deployed it before, You Need to:
+If you have deployed it before, you need to:
     * [Update CloudFormation](#upgrade-cloudformation) Stack
     * [Update API](#upgrade-api)
     * [Upgrade your App](#-quick-download) to v2.3.0 or later

-   If you have not Deployed your CloudFormation Stack please finish [Getting Started with Amazon Bedrock](#getting-started-with-amazon-bedrock) section.
+   If you have not deployed your CloudFormation Stack please finish [Getting Started with Amazon Bedrock](#getting-started-with-amazon-bedrock) section.
 2. Switch the **Region** to `us-east-1` in the settings page and select the `Nova Sonic` under **Chat Model**.
 3. Return to Chat page, select a system prompt or directly click the microphone icon to start your conversation.